Biobehavioral Effects of Tai Chi Qigong (TCQ) for Male Cancer Survivors With Fatigue (HERO)

 BRIEF SUMMARY

-Project HERO is a 12-week study of the efficacy of Body Mind Training (BMT) for reducing fatigue in male cancer survivors.
+Project HERO is a 12-week study of the efficacy of Body Mind Training (BMT, i.e. Tai Chi and Qigong in this project) for reducing fatigue in male cancer survivors.
 This 3-arm randomized clinical trial will examine inflammatory biology and selected gene-expression pathways that are hypothesized to contribute to the intervention's effect.

 DETAILED DESCRIPTION

 This study will establish the efficacy of a 12-week Body Mind Training (BMT) for reductions in fatigue (the study's primary outcome).
-Secondary patient-reported outcomes include quality of life changes (e.g. changes in sleep and perceived psychological distress), changes in the biomarkers of inflammation; including genome wide transcriptional factors, and expression of fatigue-related genes.
+Secondary patient-reported outcomes include quality of life changes (e.g., changes in sleep and perceived psychological distress), changes in the biomarkers of inflammation, including genome-wide transcriptional factors, and expression of fatigue-related genes.
+Post-award, the target sample size was revised to (n=166) with NCI permission.

-There are over 9 million cancer survivors that are 55 years of age or older.
-Cancer survivors in this age group have unique challenges coping with late and long-term effects of having had a cancer diagnosis and treatment, coupled with age-related declines and comorbidities.
+There are over 9 million cancer survivors who are 55 years of age or older.
+Cancer survivors in this age group have unique challenges coping with the late and long-term effects of having had a cancer diagnosis and treatment, coupled with age-related declines and comorbidities.
 This may influence their ability to engage in lifestyle interventions because of slower post-treatment recovery, increased functional limitations, and other quality of life (QOL) impairments.
-Fatigue is common, under-recognized, undertreated and correlated with impairments in psychological distress, social and functional well-being and health-related QOL in cancer survivors.
-For male cancer survivors suffering from fatigue, body-mind training (BMT) may be more appealing because it is not overly physically exertive and is safe for people 55 years of age or older.
+Fatigue is common, under-recognized, undertreated, and correlated with impairments in psychological distress, social and functional well-being, and health-related QOL in cancer survivors.
+For male cancer survivors suffering from fatigue, Tai Chi and Qigong (TCQ) may be more appealing because it is not overly physically exertive and is safe for people 55 years of age or older.
+In this study, we referred to the intervention groups as follows: TCQ intervention was referred to as body-mind training (BMT), and the exercise intensity-matched condition was referred to as body training (BT).
+This was done to help reduce bias by minimizing participants' expectations or perceived differences between the groups.

 • Overall Status